 Why is this important?
-Well if you look at our slides you will see that we cited the Vision Council of America.
-75 percent of adults need to use some sort of vision correction to see.
-That means four billion adults wear glasses.
-So, not only do people have different learning styles, where audience members will want to read, look at, review and watch something to understand and remember what you said.
-But, most adults need to correct their vision.
-Furthermore, glasses do not always correct to 20/20.
-Some adults need to correct for near vision and far vision.
+75% of adults use some sort of vision correction to see.
+As a result, 4 billion adults wear glasses in the world.
+First, many people have different learning styles.
+Second people need to read, look at, review or watch something to understand.
+However, most adults need to correct their vision.
+Furthermore, glasses do not always correct vision to 20/20.
+Some adults need to correct for both near vision and far vision.
 So make your slides easy to see and easy to read.

-We first reviewed what the presenter shows to the audience.
-In the next presentation skills example, we are going to talk about what the audience hears.
-But we iterate, it is critical to both show and tell together.
+In the next presentation skills example, learn about what the audience hears.
+For good presentation skills it is critical to both show and tell information together.

-I was recently at a full-day conference, held in a school gymnasium.
-There were over 100 people in the audience.
-I was an exhibitor, but the exhibits lined the gym.
+I was recently at a full-day conference, in a school gymnasium.
+There were over 100 people there.
+In this case, I was an exhibitor, and the exhibits lined the gym.
 Presenters spoke for 1 hour and 15-minute time slots.
-One of the afternoon presenters was a respected journalist.
+One of the afternoon presenters was a respected, renowned journalist.
 He had an amazing story to share.
-And I am sure he was a compelling storyteller.
-But I do not know.
-Because despite my hearing aids turned up to “full”, even though he had a microphone, I could barely hear a word he said.
-I quietly leaned over at one point to the exhibitor next to me, and she relayed (without hearing aids) that she couldn’t hear anything he said either.
-We were in a large, high ceilinged gym not designed for presentations.
-There was an audio system, it was crackling and scratchy.
-It as not powerful enough for the size of the room.
+Although I am sure he was a compelling storyteller, I was not able to understand his presentation.
+Despite my hearing aids turned up to “full”, and even though he had a microphone, I could barely hear a word he said.
+I quietly leaned over at one point to the exhibitor next to me, and she relayed that she couldn’t hear anything he said either.
+We were in a large, high gym not designed for presentations.
+While there was an audio system but it was crackling and scratchy.
+Besides, it was not powerful enough for the size of the room.
 Moreover the quality was not clear.
 Additionally, the presenter had no slides to accompany what he was saying.
 Thus he had no aids for visual learners.
-So even if he was speaking to the audio learners in the room (and there are always many types of learners present), they couldn’t hear him!
+Even if he was speaking to the audio learners in the room, they couldn’t hear him!

-Finally, ensure you have a good quality microphone.
-Talking to 10 people, okay, maybe you do not need one.
+Critically, ensure you have a good quality microphone.
+If you are talking to 10 people, maybe you do not need one.
 On the other hand, talking to a group larger than that?
 Get a microphone and potentially consider using one even for a small group.

-According to National Institute on Deafness and Other Communication Disorders, one in eight people in the United States (13 percent, or 30 million) aged 12 years or older have hearing loss in both ears, based on standard hearing examinations.
+According to National Institute on Deafness and Other Communication Disorders, one in eight people in the United States (13 percent, or 30 million people ) aged 12 years or older have hearing loss in both ears 1.
+That is a lot of people!
 Many, if not most adults who have hearing loss, do not have hearing aids.
-And let me tell you from personal experience, as someone who has the best possible hearing aids in the world and only mild to moderate hearing loss, they do not give me a great hearing!
+I can tell you from personal experience, and as someone who has the best possible hearing aids in the world and only mild to moderate hearing loss, hearing aids do not give me a normal hearing experience!

-Thinking about asking the room if they can hear you is reliable?
+Do you think asking the room if they can hear you is reliable?
 It is not as most people are shy.
-Any you saying a few words to gauge the audience.
-Simply asking, “can everyone hear me alright?
-It is not long enough for a test.
+Also, you typically only say a few words to gauge the audience.
+Simply asking, “can everyone hear me alright?” is not a long enough statement to truly test.

 Key points about good presentation skills for audio learners:

-- Make sure your story is heard: use a good quality microphone.
+- Make sure your story is heard by using a good quality microphone.

 Yes, you read that right.
 The importance of presentation skills includes the sense of taste.
-So, ask the conference organizers to ensure there are water and candy on the tables for the audience.
+So, ask the conference organizers to ensure that water and candy is on the tables for the audience.
 Furthermore, the longer the presentation, workshop or conference, the more this is needed and will be appreciated!
-Moreover giving people something to drink and a little snack will help them pay attention with a little mouth break!
+Moreover, giving people something to drink and a little snack will help them pay attention with a little mouth break.

-Furthermore, and this is critical, always provide your slides so that the conference organizers can print them out.
+Furthermore, always provide your slides so that people can print them out.
 Alternatively to save them.
 Extend the same courtesy for your online participants.
 Go green.
 But understand that some people need to print for accessibility.
 Who wants a printout?
 It doesn’t have to be everyone.
 But have the option.
-The act of writing, touching a pen or pencil and putting it down on paper, helps them understand and remember.
-We respect the environment too!
+The act of writing, touching a pen or pencil and putting it down on paper, helps some people understand.
+It helps them to remember.
 On the other hand, if you don’t want to print, have them available in digital format.
-Tactile learners can have them on-screen and type their notes too!
+Tactile learners can have them on-screen.
+They can type their notes too!

 One of the best presentations I’ve attended is where the presenter gave out sheets of paper, divided us into partners of two and had us teach each other how to make a paper airplane.
 She was presenting on specific skills about teaching and learning.
 Additionally, the presenter admitted that it was her first time presenting to a crowd of about 150.
 She was a fantastic presenter.
 We will all remember her presentation.
 She told us what she wanted us to do.
 Then she showed us a video of herself.
-And finally, we all got something to touch and feel and do.
+Finally, we all got something to touch and feel and do.
 Think of how easy it is to ask participants online to have a piece of paper ready in advance.

 Key points about tactile learners

 - At least, give out paper and pencils.
 Alternatively, ask participants to have them ready for a virtual presentation.

 Smell is one of our primal senses.
-We develop our sense of smell very early on, in utero at about 10 weeks.
+You develop our sense of smell very early on, in utero at about 10 weeks.
 For instance, ever been to a workshop where there is a bad smell in the room?
 You can likely think of nothing else!
-On the other hand, even been to a workshop when lunch is served in the same room?
+On the other hand, even being to a workshop when lunch is served in the same room?
 Once it arrives, the audience is captivated!
-By the smell and not the presenter.
+By the smell.
+Unfortunately, not the presenter.
 Consequently, presenters communicate with conference organizers.
-Manage smells and scents as part of your effective presentation techniques.
+Therefore manage smells and scents as part of your effective presentation skills.
 Go scent-free.
 If you are presenting online, add a question that asks your participant about scent.
 Make them recall a particular scent as part of your presentation.
 This will help them make a power connection to their memory.